dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-10-data-preprocessing.md

 We will examine in here ideas for the first and second step.

-To recall models we work with can be:
+To recall, models we work with can be:
 * **linear** and
 * **nonlinear**